TEIC/Jenkins/discussion.md

 * Do we want to install Apache to make Jenkins available through port 80?
   Answer: no; that's beyond the remit of a basic server setup.

 * Which JDK should we settle on, 7 or 8?
-  Possible answer: JDK 8 appears to be the default on Ubuntu 16.04, so go with that unless some incompatibility emerges.
+  Answer: JDK 8 appears to be the default on Ubuntu 16.04, so go with that unless some incompatibility emerges.

 * Do we install the TEI packages?
-All our jobs are supposed to be building (as far as I know) with the products of other jobs, so in theory they shouldn't be necessary.
-I'd like to test this out, and if it's so, then great, we don't need them.
-But I have a feeling that something in the Makefile uses Oxygen .sh files, and I wonder if they're available through the install of oxygen-tei (meaning the TEI deb version of Oxygen), rather than in the repo somewhere.
-Anyone know?
+The answer to that would appear to be YES, because the Stylesheets Makefile expects Oxygen to be installed in the location where it would be installed by those packages:
+      oxygendoc:
+    	# when building Debian packages, the script runs under
+    	# fakeroot, and the oxygen script then tries to look in /root/.com.oxygenxml, and fails.
+    	# The answer is to tweak the stylesheetDocumentation.sh script
+    	@echo text for existence of file $(OXY)/stylesheetDocumentation.sh and make stylesheet documentation if it exists if test -f $(OXY)/stylesheetDocumentation.sh; then perl -pe "s+-Djava.awt+-Duser.home=/tmp/ -Djava.awt+; s+OXYGEN_HOME=.*+OXYGEN_HOME=/usr/share/oxygen+" < $(OXY)/stylesheetDocumentation.sh > ./runDoc.sh; chmod 755 runDoc.sh;  cp -f $(OXY)/licensekey.txt .;  $(MAKE) ${DOCTARGETS} ${PROFILEDOCTARGETS}; rm -f licensekey.txt runDoc.sh; fi
+    	DECISION: Council meeting 2016-04-25: try commenting out this task in the Makefile to see what breaks.
+    	I'm trying initially with it in place; when things work with it, then we'll start commenting it out.

 * Do we really need the TEIP5-Test* and TEIP5-Documentation* jobs, or could we just configure the main job to fail earlier?